How to Work on a Tall Ship

 Want to Work on Tall Ships?

 You are not alone.
-Brutal fact.
+Brutal fact many people want to learn how to work on tall ships.
 Very few tall ships can afford to pay staff at ‘entry level’ like deck hands or watch leaders.
 These are generally filled by volunteers and some have to pay living costs.
-You can spend a lot of time and money gaining qualifications but you will nearly always earn more on private yachts than sail training ships.
+You can spend a lot of time and money gaining qualifications but you will nearly always earn more on private yachts than sail training ships, but it’s not so much fun.

 Work in wind, rain, blizzards and sun